vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

 If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that photographer - one per photo club.
-This happens when the photographer is simultaneously a member of _two_ clubs.
-But it also happens if a photographer left one club and joined another club.
+This could mean that the photographer is currently a member of _two_ different clubs.
+But it could also mean that a photographer left one club and joined another club.
-Other variants are also thinkable.
+Or variations of these scenarios.

-In all cases, the `portfolio` concept groups the images both by photographer and by photo club.</p>
+> In all cases, the `portfolio` concept groups the images both by photographer and by photo club. </p>

 The app is thus not intended as a personal website replacement, but it can have links to a photographer's personal website.
 Furthermore, nothing prevents you from supporting an online group of photography friends - assuming